rigofunc/xyting.github.io/_posts/2016-7-6-code-written-before-I-become-a-software-architect.md

 layout: default
 ---

-Today, I found some codes was written a years agon, I'm surprising so that I write this for recording it.
+Today, I found some codes was written a year ago, I'm surprising so that I write this for recording it.

 ```C#
     public class A {